ibericode/koko-analytics/readme.txt

 - **Fast**: Handles hundreds of concurrent pageviews without breaking a sweat.
 - **Lightweight**: Adds less than 950 bytes of data to your pages.
 A year worth of data will take up less than 10 MB of storage.
 - **GDPR**: Compliant by design.
-- **Metrics**: All the essentials: visitors, pageviews, referrers and [flexible custom events](https://www.kokoanalytics.com/kb/tracking-events/).
+- **Metrics**: All the essentials: total pageviews, unique pageviews and referral URL's.
 - **Referrer spam:** Built-in blocklist to filter out referrer spam.
 - **Cached**: Fully compatible with pages served from any kind of cache.
 - **Open-Source**: The plugin code is [open-sourced](https://github.com/ibericode/koko-analytics) under the GPL-3.0-or-later license.